 I spy with my little eye something that is blue… You’ll find that many of London’s buildings sport a round blue plaque on their exterior, and each one commemorates a famous person or historical event connected with the site.
-With over 880 permanent plaques on display, you could spend your whole vacation hunting them all down.
+With nearly a thousand permanent plaques on display, you could spend your whole vacation hunting them all down.

 34. Borough Market